-- 1. Assume you have extended the boom until the orange stripe (86' Boom Extension) is exposed. - 2.
+- 1. Assume you have extended the boom until the 53' mark is exposed on the second boom section. - 2.
 Using the boom angle indicator as your guide, you have raised the boom to 40° elevation.

 Using the range diagram section of the maximum load chart, find the 40° angle line and follow it to the 53' arc.
 Then follow the vertical line down; the operating radius is approximately 40'.